 A truly effective in-situ sling will have minimal pressure points compared to a more generally prescribed sling and it is the hammock-style with integrated and undivided leg section that lends itself to this notion.
 Split leg sections, commode apertures, positioning handles, seams and raised edging inevitably cause increased areas of pressure when left under a patient.

 How does an in-situ sling work?

-If we consider the most commonly used material for in-situ slings, 3D spacer, it offers good resilience to compression, is relatively light-weight and has excellent air and moisture permeability to help regulate body temperature.
+If we consider the most commonly used material for in-situ slings, 3D spacer, it offers good resilience to compression.
+It is also relatively lightweight and has excellent air and moisture permeability to help regulate body temperature.
 Spacer fabrics are available in varying grades with 3 – 5mm being commonplace in sling applications.
-Spacer material is widely regarded for its pressure relieving properties as well as for comfort due to its two-way stretch properties.
+The spacer material is widely regarded for its pressure relieving properties.
+As well as for comfort due to its two-way stretch properties.

 What is the purpose of an in-situ sling?

 In-situ slings can be used for several reasons, alongside qualified nursing care.
-Aside of the high level comfort they provide, situations that may call for the use of an in-situ sling may include:
+Aside from the high-level comfort they provide, situations that may call for the use of an in-situ sling may include: